motleykl/Scripts_Week3/README.md

 There are many other possible patterns that can be used with `grep`.
 If you search online for grep cheat sheets, you can find a lot more information.

+*=wildcard; symbol that can take the place of a bunch of differnt things . represents single arbitrary number
+* as many
+  so need to do .* when searching with grep in bash: my_ENSGALG00000000811.macse_DNA_gb,621,10,0.0623,0.2657,0,0.00026273,1

+if have space in text, do "" : grep "Number Taxa" chiari.summary.statistics.txt or can do \ (tells you that you want it to interpret symbol in exact way (dont follow whatever command that symbol usually has): grep Number\ Taxa chiari.summary.statistics.txt

 ## Redirecting Output Streams

 In the examples above, the output of the display commands (like `cat`, `head`, and `tail`) were all sent to the Terminal screen.
 However, there are many times when it is preferable to send this output to a file or even as the input to another command!